Entanglement Islands from Hilbert Space Reduction: Introduction

-The authors of Ref. \cite{Penington:2019npb,Almheiri:2019psf,Rozali:2019day,Chen:2019uhq} applied the QES formula to compute the entanglement entropy of the radiation of an evaporating black hole after the page time.
-Remarkably they found that, the result deviates from Hawking's result and is consistent with unitary evolution.
-These computations further inspired the proposal of the so-called ``island formula'' \cite{Almheiri:2019hni, Almheiri:2019psy, Almheiri:2019yqk,Almheiri:2019qdq,Penington:2019kki}, which is claimed to be the formula to compute the entanglement entropy in quantum systems with gravitation (or coupled to a gravitational universe).
-The systems where the island formula applies usually consist of a system on a fixed spacetime background (or non-gravitational system) and a system with dynamical gravity.
-The two systems are glued together at some surface with transparent boundary conditions, and hence the radiation can enter the non-gravitational system freely.
-In this step the non-gravitational system plays the role of a reservoir that absorbs the Hawking radiation.
+The authors of Ref. \cite{Penington:2019npb,Almheiri:2019psf,Rozali:2019day,Chen:2019uhq} applied the QES prescription to compute the entanglement entropy of the radiation from an evaporating black hole after the Page time.
+Remarkably they found that, the result deviates from Hawking's calculations and is consistent with unitary evolution.
+These computations further inspired the proposal of the so-called ``island formula'' \cite{Almheiri:2019hni, Almheiri:2019psy, Almheiri:2019yqk,Almheiri:2019qdq,Penington:2019kki}, which is claimed to be the formula to compute the entanglement entropy for regions in gravitational theories.
+The island formula has been extensively studied in configurations consisting of a system on a fixed spacetime background (or non-gravitational system) and a system with dynamical gravity (or in the context of AdS/BCFT\cite{Takayanagi:2011zk}).
+The two systems are glued together at some surface with transparent boundary conditions for matter fields, and hence the radiation from a black hole in the gravitating region can enter the non-gravitational system freely.
+In this setup the non-gravitational system plays the role of a reservoir that absorbs the Hawking radiation.